Affidavit of Diligent Search and Inquiry Following Unsuccessful Service of Process

 • Florida Family Law Form 12.913(b): Affidavit of Diligent Search and Inquiry (Family Law)

-• What It Is: Form 12.913(b) is the family law specific version of the Affidavit of Diligent Search and Inquiry, used when a party cannot be located in a family related legal matter.
+• What It Is: Florida Form 12.913(b) is the family law specific version of the Affidavit of Diligent Search and Inquiry, used when a party cannot be located in a family related legal matter.

-• Purpose: It serves the same fundamental purpose as Form 1.924 but is tailored specifically for family law cases, including:
+• Purpose: It serves the same fundamental purpose as Florida Form 1.924 but is tailored specifically for family law cases, including:

-• Divorce (dissolution of marriage)
+• Florida Divorce (dissolution of marriage)

-• Child support proceedings
+• Florida Child support proceedings

-• Paternity actions
+• Florida Paternity actions

 • Key Features: